Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Related Work

 \paragraph{Logit-based watermarking.} Logit-based watermarking embeds a watermark by directly modifying the token probability distribution (logits) during text generation \cite{liu2024surveytextwatermarkingera}.
 The seminal approach, KGW \cite{kirchenbauer23a}, partitions the tokenizer vocabulary into green and red lists using a random seed derived from a fixed window of previous tokens and biases generation towards green tokens. \citet{zhao2023provablerobustwatermarkingaigenerated} proposed Unigram Watermarking, an extension of KGW that employs a fixed green/red partition to improve robustness against text editing and paraphrasing attacks.
 To maintain text quality, \citet{hu2023unbiasedwatermarklargelanguage} introduced an unbiased watermarking approach that integrates watermarks without altering the overall probability distribution of the output.
 Several works \cite{lee2024wrotecodewatermarkingcode, lu2024entropybasedtextwatermarkingdetection, liu2024adaptivetextwatermarklarge,wu2024resilientaccessibledistributionpreservingwatermark} further improve robustness while preserving text quality.

-Beyond these, ITS and EXP \cite{kuditipudi2024robustdistortionfreewatermarkslanguage} offer model-agnostic, distortion-free watermarking schemes that remain robust to text manpulation attacks.
+Beyond these, ITS and EXP \cite{kuditipudi2024robustdistortionfreewatermarkslanguage} offer model-agnostic, distortion-free watermarking schemes that remain robust to text manipulation attacks.
 Our work analyses the multilingual capabilities of these techniques and builds upon them to develop our defence, \textsc{Steam} \steam.

 \paragraph{Watermarking robustness.} Several studies, including SIR \cite{liu2024semanticinvariantrobustwatermark}, SemaMark \cite{ren2024robustsemanticsbasedwatermarklarge}, semantic-aware watermarking \cite{fu2024watermarkingconditionaltextgeneration}, and SempStamp \cite{hou-etal-2024-semstamp}, incorporate semantic information to improve the robustness of watermarks against text transformation attacks.
 To achieve a balanced and context-aware partitioning of the green and red token lists, \citet{guo-etal-2024-context-aware} leveraged locality-sensitive hashing (LSH) \cite{10.1145/276698.276876} to generate a semantic key from contextual embeddings.
 Inspired by the inherent redundancy of multimedia data, WatME \cite{chen2024watmelosslesswatermarkinglexical} embeds mutual exclusion rules within the lexical space for text watermarking.
 Furthermore, \citet{luo2025lostoverlapexploringlogitbased} identified watermark collision, where multiple watermarks interact in ways that distort statistical distributions and hinder detection.
+These approaches primarily target attacks within a single language, such as paraphrasing or text editing, where the overall token distribution remains broadly stable.
+They do not address translation attacks, which shift text to a different language and cause a substantially different token distribution.
+This is a distinct failure mode that requires a different defence.